 Medical marijuana is legal in Texas only through the Texas Compassionate Use Program for qualifying patients with a physician prescription.
 Recreational marijuana remains illegal in Texas.

 CURT is the Compassionate Use Registry of Texas.
-It is the state system where qualified physicians enter medical marijuana prescriptions for approved patients.
+It is the system used to document approved medical marijuana prescriptions so licensed dispensing organizations can verify them.

 Not always.
 Some patients may be able to complete the evaluation through telemedicine.
 The appointment still must be handled by a qualified physician who can evaluate eligibility under Texas law.